A trauma out of the blue.

 Lucille don’t know yet that the other children are dead.
 She hadn’t come to when they died. but since she begun to get better she has been asking about them. but the Dr thinks it best not to tell her until she is better.
 If I could only see you and talk to you.
 I can’t express my feeling on paper from a sad heart.

 Two years later, Ben Black helped found the Audubon County Farm Bureau.
 He was president a number of years.

-When Lucille Black was 18 years old, ten years after she’d been so ill, she was named the state health champion at the Iowa State Fair.
+When Lucille Black was 18 years old, ten years after she’d been so ill, she was named Iowa’s Healthiest Girl at the Iowa State Fair.

 Audubon County Treasurer